TARUN062005/resolvenow-your-platform-for-online/README.md

 Edit
 npm install
 Set up environment variables
-Create a .env file and add:
+Create a .env file in the root directory and add:

 env
 Copy
 Edit
-MONGO_URI=your_database_uri
+MONGO_URI=your_mongodb_uri
 JWT_SECRET=your_jwt_secret
-Run the development server
+Start the development server

 bash
 Copy
 Edit
 npm start
 🧪 Testing
-Run tests using:
+To run tests for both frontend and backend:

 bash
 Copy
 Edit
 npm test
+🧠 Agent Statistics Logic
+Assigned: Increases when an admin assigns a complaint

+In Progress: Automatically calculated as Assigned - Completed

+Completed: Increases when an agent marks a complaint as resolved

+Note: Each complaint is assigned to only one agent.

 📌 Future Enhancements
 📱 Mobile App Version

 📆 Calendar View for Admins & Agents

-🔔 Push Notifications
+🔔 Push Notification Support

-🗣️ Multi-Language Support
+🌐 Multi-Language UI

-💳 Payment Integration
+💳 Payment Integration for Paid Services

-📤 Complaint Export to PDF
+📤 Export Complaints to PDF

 🐞 Known Issues
+Minor UI glitches on very small screens

 No calendar integration yet

-Limited analytics graphs
+Limited data visualizations in analytics
-Minor UI glitches on small screens

 🤝 Contributing
-Contributions are welcome!
+We welcome contributions!
-Please fork the repository and submit a pull request.
+Fork the repo, make changes, and submit a Pull Request 🚀

 📄 License
 This project is licensed under the MIT License.

-🔗 Links
+🔗 Resources
-📂 Drive: Project Files
+📂 Google Drive - Project Files

-🌐 Live Demo: Watch on YouTube
+▶️ Live Demo on YouTube